 When you’re struggling with a substance abuse disorder, it can be difficult to break the individual habits that brought you to addiction on your own.
-Professional help is sometimes necessary for you to make the little changes you need to focus on in order to find true sobriety.
+Professional help is sometimes necessary for you to learn how to break the patterns of addiction.
 The patterns that you are operating within can be detrimental to your health, and they can make relapse far more likely if you’re trying to quit without help.
 Working with a professional mental health treatment plan is the best way to access recovery.

 If the patterns and habits in your life are making recovery more difficult, look no further than Oceanfront Recovery.
-Our facilities in Orange County are beautifully furnished and modern, equipped with a host of amenities.
+Our centers in Orange County are beautifully furnished and modern, equipped with a host of amenities.
 We offer many different therapy options, so each client can get the individual treatment that they need.
 We want you to be in an environment where you can feel safe, secure, and comfortable.
 For more information about our in-patient substance abuse treatment program or other treatment options, call us today at (877) 296-7477.
+We would love to help you learn how to break the habits of addiction.

 6 Patterns of Addiction and How to Break Them